carbonblack/cb-infoblox-connector/README.md

 ```

 Inside the configuration file, under the `[bridge]` section, are the following fields:
+* **use_cloud_api** : The Infoblox connector for Cbr can either connect to an on-premis Infoblox Appliance (default) or to the Infloblox Active Trust Cloud.
+    * This setting defaults to false which means an on premis appliance will be used by default - change to true to toggle cloud api support

 * **Feed Server**: The Infoblox connector publishes a feed to Carbon Black.
 These configuration options
 define how the Carbon Black server will reach the Infoblox feed that this connector publishes.